sqlite/sqlite/autosetup/README.md

 LDFLAGS.math = @LDFLAGS_MATH@
 ```

+(That first one is defined by autosetup, and thus applies "LDFLAGS" as
+the suffix rather than the prefix.
+Which is more legible is a matter
+of taste, for which there is no accounting.)

 Do Not Update Global Shared State
 ------------------------------------------------------------------------

 In both the legacy Autotools-driven build and in common Autosetup
 usage, feature tests performed by the configure script may amend
-global flags such as `CFLAGS`, `LDFLAGS`, and `LIBS`.
+global flags such as `CFLAGS`, `LDFLAGS`, and `LIBS`[^as-cflags].
 That's
-appropriate for a makefile which builds a single deliverable, less
+appropriate for a makefile which builds a single deliverable, but less
 so for makefiles which produce multiple deliverables.
-Drawbacks
+Drawbacks of
-of that approach include:
+that approach include:

 - It's unlikely that every single deliverable will require the same
   core set of those flags.